freeCodeCamp/guide/src/pages/cplusplus/if-else-statement/index.md

 * The If-Else statement is an extension of the simple If statement.
 * In the simple If statement, if the value of the test expression is false, then we skip the code of block and continue with our next statement.
-* But many of the times we want to execute certain steps if the value of test expression is false.
+* But many times, we want to execute certain steps if the value of test expression is false.
 * In such cases, we use the if-else statement.

   -----------------------------------